shahryarjb/ChatFCoin/README.md

 ### Installation

-It is a normal Phoenix project, and you can deploy on your system, but I prepared a simple docker for you.
+It is a normal Phoenix project, and you can deploy it on your system, but I prepared a simple docker for you.
+If you want to install this project as a regular Phoenix project, I implemented a Makefile, but `export` these parameters as env.

 #### Do not forget to put it into your OS variables